The Babbler Clade

 4 genera, 37 species HBW-11

-That was then, this is now.
-As more genetic studies have been done, it has become clear that Sylviidae's true affinities were with the babblers rather than the other Old World warblers.
+That was then, this is now!
+As more genetic studies have been done, it has become clear that the core of Sylviidae has its true affinities with the babblers, not the other Old World warblers.
 Cibois (2003) even went so far as to suggest suppressing the name Sylviidae in favor of Timaliidae!
 Further analysis has clarified matters, and Sylviiade survives, but just barely.
 It has become a small family.

 The changes in Sylvia itself mirror those of the Sylviidae.
-Most of the Sylvia warblers have been moved to Curruca, leaving only the Blackcap and Garden Warbler.
-In their place, Sylvia has gained the former Horizorhinus (sometimes considered an Old World flycatcher), and the former Lioptilus, Parophasma, and Pseudoalcippe babblers from Timaliidae.
+Most of the Sylvia warblers have been moved to Curruca, leaving only the Blackcap and Garden Warbler in Sylvia.
+In their place, Sylvia has been bolstered by former babblers: Horizorhinus (sometimes considered an Old World flycatcher) Lioptilus, Parophasma, and Pseudoalcippe, the latter species all from Timaliidae.

 Click for Sylviidae tree |